Skip to main content

 We call them “accidents.”

 It wasn’t always like this.
 In the early years of the 20th century, the public, outraged by careless drivers, demanded action to bring a halt to the carnage drivers inflicted on American roads.
-Drivers—labelled “remorseless murderers” by the newspapers—were charged with murder and manslaughter when pedestrians were killed.
+Drivers—labeled “remorseless murderers” by the newspapers—were charged with murder and manslaughter when pedestrians were killed.
 For other violations of the law—typically speeding, which was viewed as the primary factor in the mounting casualties on our roads—they were punished with stiff fines and jail time.

 In response to the public outrage, the National Automobile Chamber of Commerce “established a free wire service for newspapers: Reporters could send in the basic details of a traffic collision, and would get in return a complete article to print the next day.
 These articles, printed widely, shifted the blame for crashes to pedestrians — and almost always used the word ‘accident.’”